Anchor Text, Penguin and Co-Citation

 Anchor Text and Pre-Penguin

 In many ways, 2013 was not the death of SEO, but the death of anchor text.
 Not too long ago anchor text was how you ranked a website.
 Let’s look at a simple illustration.
-Say we have two separate sites that are trying to rank for the same phrase; Denver SEO.
-Keeping all things equal, Company A has 100 links pointing to it and Company B also has 100 links pointing to it.
-The only difference in this scenario is that Company A has 85 links that have the exact match anchor text of Denver SEO and Company B has 75 links with the exact match anchor text of Denver SEO.
-Pre penguin, Company A most likely would obtain the higher ranking.
+Say we have two separate sites that are trying to rank for the same phrase: Denver SEO.
+Keeping all things equal, Company A has 100 links pointing to it, and Company B also has 100 links pointing to it.
+The only difference in this scenario is that Company A has 85 links that have the exact match anchor text of Denver SEO, and Company B has 75 links with the exact match anchor text of Denver SEO.
+Pre-penguin, Company A most likely would obtain the higher ranking.

 pre-penguin